fdazen/fda-documentation/rooms_set_up.md

- - To **EDIT** a class, click on the blue button _Edit_ on the right hand side of the class you wish to amend:
+ - To <span class="label label-primary">EDIT</span> a class, click on the blue button _Edit_ on the right hand side of the class you wish to amend:

 ![Room_classes_3.png]({{site.baseurl}}/images/Room_classes_3.png)